callmeks/callmeks.github.io/_tabs/about.md

 ---

 # About me
-> Just a random guy that somehow interested in cybersec.
-{: .prompt-info }
+> Just a random guy that trying to survive in cybersecurity field {: .prompt-info }

 ## My goals and objectives
-- I will most probably focusing on web pentest & boot2root for now
-- Will try to study TCM academy courses and youtube related to web pentest & boot2root
-- As for videos, I might start a new series by solving different web challenges from different website / vulnerable web application & boot2root machine from TJ Null list
+- survive the remaining year of 2024 and secure my oscp

 ## Useful-links for learning